 The internet is an ideal way of finding out some of this information and there are many sites, blogs and products out there to offer help and advice but often these sites are missing something.
 It may be that the plans are not detailed or the instructions are not clear or even the measurements are not accurate.
 Some products offer lots and lots of plans but if the diagrams aren't clear and the order of the construction the woodworking project is a little confusing then it will leave you feeling frustrated and full of stress instead of relieved!!

 A set of good plans are crucial to your success - you need to have good illustrations, clear instructions, accurate measurements and step by step construction plans.
-All of these aspects will make sure that you do have that stress busting experience, a pleasurable and confidence building activity that will encourage you to go on and develop your woodcraft skills.
+All of these aspects will make sure that you do have that stress busting experience, reduce depression, a pleasurable and confidence building activity that will encourage you to go on and develop your woodcraft skills.